Pre-Islamic Arabic poetry: Recent trends

 Early responses to sweeping rejections of the authenticity of pre-Islamic poetry came from Arafat and, in recent decades, historians have retreated from blanket skepticism of these poems, viewing the majority of as potentially pre-Islamic in origin.
 However, the authenticity of poetry was dependent on the circles in which it was transmitted and the genres of literature it appeared in.
 Whereas the poetry in diwans transmitted by philologists is usually reliable, the poetry found in tafsir (Quranic exegesis) and historical chronicles is usually unreliable.
 Poetry attributed to certain individuals could also be unreliable, like the poetry of Umayya ibn abi as-Salt.
-As such, pre-Islamic poetry cannot be blinded trusted.
+As such, pre-Islamic poetry cannot be blindly trusted.

 Many discoveries were involved in showing that pre-Islamic poetry could be potentially authentic.
 One study of the toponyms in pre-Islamic poetry suggest they refer to real places though unknown in later periods, indicating an origin in periods at least a few generations prior to compilation.
 Archaic grammatical forms indicate written transmission of the poetry by at least the 1st century AH.
 The archaic ethnonym Ma'add, despite its absence past the Umayyad period (replaced by the word "Arab") is widespread in the poetry and semantically overlaps with uses of the same term in pre-Islamic inscriptions.
 Another investigation suggests general authenticity with respect to its treatment of Hajj rites.
 Hajj references in pre-Islamic poetry are few, especially in comparison to in Muslim-era poetry, and concentrated in poets living in and near Mecca but largely absent from the poetry of authors from northern and eastern Arabia, contrasting Islamic-era histories where Hajj is a pre-Islamic pan-Arabian ritual.
 Likewise, pre-Islamic poetry centers the Hajj on Allah, as does the Quran, but unlike later Arabic histories which suggest it was incorporated into the rituals of a polytheistic pantheon.

 Structural features of the poetry may have helped memorize it during transmission, such as its meter and rhyme.
 In addition, maintaining the meter of poetry would guard against some forms of editing of the poems, because word substitutions will often disrupt the meter.